-Whatever your reasons are for wanting more wildlife to live at or visit your property, you won’t be successful unless you meet their needs for food, shelter/cover, water, and living space.
+Whatever your reasons are for wanting more wildlife to live on or visit your property, you won’t be successful unless you meet their needs for food, shelter/cover, water, and living space.
 Food and cover are the most important of these, and in fact more wildlife will die from lack of cover than from starvation.
 You can still attract wildlife to your property without having all of these components, but you will have a better chance if do have all on your property or on nearby properties.

 Food